subvertnormality/mosaic/README.md

 ### Sequencer Pattern

 The sequencer pattern stands as the last of the three foundational elements in _Patterning_.
 This entity encompasses all details from channels and patterns, ranging from trig locks and scale preferences to merge modes and octave choices for a 64-step sequence.
 Within a scene, you're provided with 90 sequencer pattern slots, which can be seamlessly linked to craft a song.
-All sequencer patterns can have their length adjusted anywhere between 1 to 64 steps.
+All sequencer patterns can have their global length adjusted anywhere between 1 to 64 steps, which will apply to all channels.

 ### Scale